Medical Image Analysis

 Smart textiles are textile materials and products that interact with users and/or the environment.
 Our focus is on textile based sensors made of conductive fibers incorporated in clothing to record electrical activity from the heart (ECG), brain (EEG), or muscles (EMG).
 Incorporating smart textile sensors in regular clothing is paramount for long term or distance monitoring, e.g. in homecare settings.

-Within eHealth/Digital Health we focus on the use and implementation of Information and Communication Technologies to promote:
+Within Health Informatics we focus on the use and implementation of Information and Communication Technologies to promote:

 for all citizens, regardless of ethnicity, age, sex or place.

-Today much effort is directed towards prehospital care and support in care processes, but research and projects often referred to as eHealth/Digital Health can also be found within other research fields like Image Analysis, Sensor Technologies, Microwave Technologies and Electromagnetic Modelling.
+Today much effort is directed towards prehospital care and support in care processes, but research and projects often referred to as eHealth/Digital Health or Health Informatics can also be found within other research fields like Image Analysis, Sensor Technologies, Microwave Technologies and Electromagnetic Modelling.